 - Build their knowledge and skills to develop relationships that are non-violent and respectful.

 - Encourage young people to think about the consequences of their behaviour on themselves and other people.

 - Empower participants to become active bystanders and advocates for violence prevention in their community and within their peer groups.

 Students undertaking the program participate in creative and age appropriate activities that help them build the knowledge and skills to practice respect and equality in the classroom, in the playground, at home and beyond.

 Respect, Communicate, Choose was developed in partnership with the YWCA Canberra, in response to evidence that there is a gap in these services for children in this age group.

 The program was initially funded under the Australian Government’s National Plan to Reduce Violence Against Women and the Children, and is currently delivered in SA and ACT.

-Delivered in high schools, Relationship Things builds on RCC, and is a respectful relationships program aimed at young people aged 14-18.
-Also aligned with best practice for primary prevention, Relationship Things is delivered over eight weeks, and covers topics including respect, relationships, communication, diversity, gender equality, respect in an online environment, safe sex and consent.
+Delivered in high schools, Relationship Things builds on RCC, and is a respectful relationships program aimed at young people aged 13-17.
+Also aligned with best practice for primary prevention, Relationship Things can be delivered over eight weeks and tailored to different age groups.
+The sessions cover topics including respect, relationships, communication, diversity, gender equality, respect in an online environment, safe sex and consent.

-Respect, Communicate, Choose and Relationship Things have both been recently updated to reflect continual improvement principles, and include an evaluation component.
+Respect, Communicate, Choose and Relationship Things are both reviewed and updated to reflect continual improvement principles, and strengthen the evaluation component.

 Teaching Respect Ed